 Our highest priority is the safety of everyone on campus.
 The AUM Threat Assessment Team advises on incidents involving members of the university community who pose a threat to the safety and well-being of themselves or others.
-This includes individuals exhibiting behavior that is disruptive, threatening or causing concern.
-If you become aware of such a situation, you can report the matter to the team.
+If you have an immediate safety concern, please contact Campus Police at 244-3424 or call 911.
+Non-emergencies can be reported to members of the team listed on this page.

 - Respond to circumstances of violence, threatening behavior, unwanted pursuit or harassment.